 “New approaches required to solve current and future problems”

-Starting with the next summer term, the Brandenburg Medical School (MHB) is going to extend its range of programmes in medicine and psychotherapy to include a new consecutive Master course in Health Services Research (M.Sc.).
+Starting with the next winter term, the Brandenburg Medical School (MHB) is going to extend its range of programmes in medicine and psychotherapy to include a new consecutive Master course in Health Services Research (M.Sc.).
 Prof. Dawid Pieper, professor of health services research and scientific co-ordinator of the new course, welcomes it as “a perfect complement to the MHB research focus and also a significant contribution to improved health care and adaptation to supply needs specifically in rural areas”.

 Change makers and healthcare pioneers